 The Board of Education revised the original construction application that was established for security and safety upgrades at all school locations.
-The latest cost estimates for this project is \$17 million.
-This project involves the construction of a new secure vestibule entrance to be constructed at Ryland Elementary and River Ridge Elementary schools.
+The latest cost estimate for this project is \$12.2 million.
+This project involves the construction of a new secure vestibule entrance at Ryland Elementary and River Ridge Elementary schools.
 The work also involves upgrades to all existing secure vestibule designs now in place at all other school locations.
-The upgrades to all existing secure entrance designs will reflect the latest technology in school security.
-This project also involves the construction of interior corridor wall systems and classroom doors for the open classroom pods at Hinsdale Elementary.
+The upgrades to all existing secure entrance designs will reflect the latest technology in school security. \$12.2 million of new bonds were issued in May 2020 to fund this project.